francesca-git/EU28-ForestMng-Climate/README.md

 	- *Global_Regional_species-lost_LCImpact.csv*: .csv with the global and regional CFs of LC-Impact used to calculate the vulnerability scores for plants.
 	- *VS_plants_LU.csv*: .csv file with the VS as ratio between global CFs and regional CFs
 	- *VS_plants.csv*: .csv file with the average of VS per land use.
-	- */original-files*: folder containing the excel worksheets of the LC-Impact methodology.
+	- *original-files/*: folder containing the excel worksheets of the LC-Impact methodology.
 	- *readme.md*: file describing the folder content in further detail.
-	- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
+	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.

 #### data/land_use_data
 - **areas_base**
 	- .csv files containing the land use areas sent by Fulvio di Fulvio (IIASA) which were obtained with the GLOBIOM model.
-	- */analysis*: folder containing files where some data have been looked at in more detail.
+	- *analysis*: folder containing files where some data have been looked at in more detail.
-	- */OriginalFiles*: folder containing the original files sent by IIASA with data on areas and on volume harvested.
+	- *OriginalFiles/*: folder containing the original files sent by IIASA with data on areas and on volume harvested.
-	- */Baseline*: raw files with data on the Baseline scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
+	- *Baseline/*: folder containing raw files with data on the Baseline scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
-	- */SharedEffort*: raw files with data on the SharedEffort scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
+	- *SharedEffort/*: folder containing raw files with data on the SharedEffort scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
-	- */LowerIntensity*: raw files with data on the LowerIntensity scenario prepared to be used in the scripts main.R through the do_tidy_match.R function
+	- *LowerIntensity/*: folder containing raw files with data on the LowerIntensity scenario prepared to be used in the scripts main.R through the do_tidy_match.R function
 		(this scenario was used only for testing and is not included in the final manuscript).
 	- *readme.md*: file providing an overview of the scenarios and the acronyms used in GLOBIOM.
-	- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
+	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.

 - *areas_processed*
+	- *readme.md*: file describing the folder content in further detail.
 	- .RData files: results of the tidying up process made through the function do_tidy_match.R called in main.R.
-	- */notimber/Baseline*, */notimber/SharedEffort* and */notimber/LowerIntensity*: folders containing the.csv files
+	- *notimber/Baseline/*, *notimber/SharedEffort/* and *notimber/LowerIntensity/*: folders containing the.csv files
 	resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R.
-	- */timber/Baseline*: folder containing the.csv files resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R. under the “timber” setting.
-	- *readme.md*: document that describes the content of the sub-folders.
+	- *timber/Baseline/*: folder containing the.csv files resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R. under the “timber” setting.- *readme.md*: document that describes the content of the sub-folders.
-	- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
+	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.
 	- AREAS USER

 ### scripts
+- *readme.md*: file describing the folder content in further detail.
 - *data_preparation*: scripts used to tidy up and match the data on the area and to calculate the model parameters used as input in the model.
 The input and output of these scripts are in the folder */data*
 - *model*: scripts that take the output of the functions in */data_preparation* as input and calculate the